 Pro Tips

-Use quick-pearled barley instead of regular pearled barley: Quick-pearled barley has already been partially cooked and dried, so it cooks fully in only about 10 minutes.
+➢Use quick-pearled barley instead of regular pearled barley: Quick-pearled barley has already been partially cooked and dried, so it cooks fully in only about 10 minutes.

-Ensure the pot is covered when cooking the lentils and barley: This will keep the liquid from evaporating while it helps cook the lentils and barley.
+➢Ensure the pot is covered when cooking the lentils and barley: This will keep the liquid from evaporating while it helps cook the lentils and barley.

-Freezer: Freeze in an airtight container for up to 2 months.
+Freezer: Freeze for up to 2 months.

 Reheat: Defrost in the fridge and reheat on the stovetop or in the microwave.